Sasso0101/CacheMeIfYouCan/README.md

 ## How to build
-To build the project, you need cmake (>=3.10) and a C++17 compiler.
+To build the project, you need cmake (>=3.10) and clang++.
 Clone the repository and run the following commands in the project's root directory:
 ```bash
 cd build
 cmake .. -DPARLAY_OPENMP=On